Web Development for Nonprofit Website: Best Features to Attract More Donations

 How to Apply This to Your Business

 Today, there are a lot of off-the-shelf solutions that you may use to make your own charity website.
-So, how to create a charity website?
+So, how to build a nonprofit website?

 You may try to create it by yourself with one of the website builders like Wix, Squarespace, and Weebly using ready-made themes and templates, or open-source content management systems like Drupal, Wordpress, and Joomla.
 In both cases, you’ll need to remember data security and customization limitations.